scpedicini/glyph-shift/README.md

 # FAQ

-## What is this?
+## How is Glyphshift different from other language learning tools?

-Glyphshift is a browser extension that allows you to select various writing systems (such as morse or braille) - and it will replace random words on the page with their equivalents.
-This is useful for learning new alphabets or for fun.
+Unlike many other swap-based extensions, Glyphshift focuses on phonetic and symbolic systems (such as Morse code or ASL fingerspelling) rather than full languages (such as Spanish or German) - making it significantly easier to use and more accessible for quick learning and practice.

 ## Prior Art